ABinfinity/kafka-example-springboot-microservice/README.md

 # Quickstart
+PRE: This branch has an easier approach than master branch.

 STEP: START THE KAFKA ENVIRONMENT

 NOTE: Your local environment should have Java 8+ installed.

 Apache Kafka can be started using ZooKeeper or KRaft.
 To get started, follow the sections below.